shipmight/helm-playground/README.md

 ## How it works

-A piece of Go code is compiled to a WASM module.
+A piece of Go code is compiled to a WASM module which can be ran in the browser.
 This code implements a simple function which takes two inputs:

 - YAML template
 - YAML values

-Then it renders the given template with the given values using [Sprig](https://github.com/Masterminds/sprig), which is also what Helm uses.
+Then it simply renders the given template with the given values using [Sprig](https://github.com/Masterminds/sprig), which is also what Helm uses.

 The WASM module is compiled in a GitHub action.
 You can find the workflow in [`.github/workflows/compile.yaml`](.github/workflows/compile.yaml).
-When a commit is pushed to `master`, the workflow is triggered, the code compiled and committed to branch `site`, which is hosted live at https://helm-playground.com.
+When a commit is pushed to `master`, the workflow is triggered, the code is compiled and committed back to `master` with the commit message `[GitHub action] WASM module`.
+The `master` branch is hosted live via GitHub Pages at https://helm-playground.com.

 ## Development